-Mountains are steep peaks and ridges, created by tremendous forces in the earth over a long period of time.
-Mountains are found more commonly in oceans than on land; some islands are the peaks of mountains under the water.
-Mountains are formed by volcanic activity, erosion, and disturbances in the Earth's crust.
+Mountains are steep peaks and ridges that have been created through volcanism, tectonic forces or disturbances in the earth's crust.
+Mountains are found more commonly in oceans than on land.
+Some islands also form peaks of mountains which are underwater.
 Mountains are one of the most prominent of the Earth's landforms.
-Some of the world's greatest mountain ranges are the Rockies and the Appalachians in North America, the Andes in South America, the Atlas Mountains and Drakensberge Mountain Range in Africa, the Alps and the Carpathian Mountains in Europe, the Urals and Caucasus in Eurasia, the Himalayas, Elburz, Altay, Kunlun and the Zagros mountain ranges in Asia, and the Great Dividing Range in Australia.
-Some of the most prominent highlands are Guiana Highlands and the Brazilian Highlands in South America, the Ethiopian Highlands in Africa, and the Western and Eastern Ghats in India.
+Some of the world's greatest mountain ranges are the Rockies and the Appalachians in North America; the Andes in South America; the Atlas Mountains and Drakensberge Mountain Range in Africa; the Alps and the Carpathian Mountains in Europe; the Urals and Caucasus in Eurasia; the Himalayas, Elburz, Altay, Kunlun and the Zagros mountain ranges in Asia; and the Great Dividing Range in Australia.
+Some of the most prominent highlands are Guiana Highlands and the Brazilian Highlands in South America; the Ethiopian Highlands in Africa, and the Western and Eastern Ghats in India.

 A plateau, also known as a tableland, is a landform characterized by flat land at a higher elevation in comparison to surrounding lands.
-Folding and faulting of the Earth's crust, volcanic activity, extrusion of lava and erosion by wind, glaciers, and water form plateaus.
+A plateau is formed due to folding and faulting of the earth's crust, volcanic activity, extrusion of lava and erosion by wind, glaciers, and water.
 Some of the most famous plateaus of the world are the Mexican Plateau, Tibetan Plateau, Central Siberian Plateau, and the Kimberley Plateau in Australia.

 A desert is a vast land area that is extremely dry with little or no vegetation.
 Some definitions of a desert also include areas that are too cold to support any vegetation such as frigid or polar areas.
 Deserts typically have a high amount of mineral resources.
 Some of the world's largest deserts include the Sahara, Kalahari and Namib deserts in Africa, the Arabian Desert, the Thar Desert, the Gobi Desert and the Takla Makan Desert in Asia, the Sonoran Desert in North America, the Atacama Desert in South America, and the Simpson Desert and the Great Sandy Desert in Australia.

-Oceans and Seas: The Earth's oceans and seas include the Pacific Ocean, encompassing the Bering Sea, the Sea of Okhotsk, the Yellow Sea, the East China Sea, and the South China Sea; the Atlantic Ocean, encompassing the Caribbean Sea, the Gulf of Mexico, the Gulf of St. Lawrence, the Baffin Bay, the Baltic Sea, the Mediterranean Sea, and the Black Sea; and the Indian Ocean encompassing the Red Sea, the Persian Gulf, the Arabian Sea, the Andaman Sea, the Bay of Bengal, the Gulf of Aden, the Gulf of Oman, and the Great Australian Bight.
+The Pacific Ocean encompasses the Bering Sea, the Sea of Okhotsk, the Yellow Sea, the East China Sea, and the South China Sea.
+The Atlantic Ocean encompasses the Caribbean Sea, the Gulf of Mexico, the Gulf of St. Lawrence, the Baffin Bay, the Baltic Sea, the Mediterranean Sea, and the Black Sea.
+The Indian Ocean encompasses the Red Sea, the Persian Gulf, the Arabian Sea, the Andaman Sea, the Bay of Bengal, the Gulf of Aden, the Gulf of Oman, and the Great Australian Bight.

-Rivers and Lakes: The main accessible sources of fresh water on the Earth's surface are the rivers and the lakes.
-Some of the most important rivers in the world include the Mississippi and the Missouri in North America, the Amazon and the Orinoco in South America, the Nile, Niger, Congo and the Zambezi in Africa, the Danube, Dniester, Dnieper, and the Volga in Europe, the Euphrates, Indus, Ganges, Brahmaputra, Hwang Ho, Yangtse Kiang, Amur, and the Mekong in Asia, and the Murray and Darling Rivers in Australia.
+The main accessible sources of fresh water on the Earth's surface are the rivers and lakes.
+Some of the most important rivers in the world include the Mississippi and the Missouri in North America; the Amazon and the Orinoco in South America; the Nile, Niger, Congo and the Zambezi in Africa; the Danube, Dniester, Dnieper, and the Volga in Europe; the Euphrates, Indus, Ganges, Brahmaputra, Hwang Ho, Yangtse Kiang, Amur, and the Mekong in Asia; and the Murray and Darling Rivers in Australia.